 Having to stop by the side of the road is never ideal, but it’s even worse at night when other motorists might not be able to see your car.
-That’s where road flares can come in handy.
-If you ever drive through dark highways, having road flares can be a lifesaver.
+That’s where the best road flares can come in handy.
+If you ever drive through dark highways, having road flares can be a literal lifesaver.
 In the event that you have to stop by the side of the highway, road flares will alert other drivers to your presence.
 That way, other drivers will exercise caution and slow down.
-Another benefit is that flares can help emergency services find you more quickly.
+Flares can also help emergency services find you more quickly.

 When you hear “road flares” you might imagine long tubes that use some sort of chemical explosive to produce light.
-Many of the best ones, though, don’t use any pyrotechnics at all.
+Many of the best ones don’t use any pyrotechnics at all.
 Rather, they’re disc-shaped and made of plastic; instead of being combustible, they emit ultra-bright LED lights.
 There are a few advantages to using LEDs instead of traditional road flares.
 For one thing, using LEDs eliminates the risk of accidentally causing a wildfire.
 Also, while traditional road flares typically last 15-30 minutes, LED lights can last around 30 hours on standard AAA batteries.
-Hopefully you won’t need to use them, but these LED road flares are definitely worth having.

 1. HOKENA LED Road Flares

-This kit includes 3 disc-flares.
-They’re magnetic, so you can attach them to your car.
-The kit comes with bonus items like a zippered storage bag, a thermal blanket, and multi-tool for breaking windows and cutting seatbelts.
+The HOKENA LED Road Flares kit includes three disc-flares that can be placed behind, in front of and next to your car in an emergency.
+They’re magnetic, so you can attach also them to your car, putting the light in the line of sight for other drivers.
+The kit comes with bonus items like a zippered storage bag, a thermal blanket and a multi-tool for breaking windows and cutting seatbelts.
 You can set the lights to flashing for additional visibility.

 2. SlimK 3 Pack LED Road Flares

-This emergency kit includes 3 magnetic flares, and they come in a duffle-style storage bag.
-There are 9 different lighting modes, including steady, flashing, and SOS Morse code blinking.
-Each flare requires 3 AAA batteries, which are included with the kit.
+The SlimK 3 Pack LED Road Flares emergency kit includes three magnetic flares.
+The set includes a duffle-style storage bag, making it easy to transport and store the items in the kit together.
+There are nine different lighting modes, including steady, flashing, and SOS Morse code blinking.
+Each flare requires three AAA batteries, which are included with the kit.

-Cons: Storage bag is larger than flares, so the lights can move around in the bag.
+Cons: The storage bag is larger than flares, so the lights can move around in the bag and may get damaged.

 3. Stonepoint Emergency LED Road Flare Kit

-This kit includes 3 bright red LED lights — they’re singular lights, rather than discs with multiple lights on them.
+The Stonepoint Emergency LED Road Flare Kit includes three bright red LED lights to help users during emergency roadside stops.
+Stonepoint designs their flares as singular lights, rather than discs with multiple lights on them.
 The kit comes in a zippered storage bag with a carrying handle.
 Like the other options, the lights have a magnetic base for attaching to your car.
 There’s a flashing mode and a steady mode, and the lights have up to 60-hours of runtime on flashing mode.